hel-astro-lab/tyvi/docs/build-system-options.md

 ### Option defaults

-In the options the values denote the default values in toplevel mode.
+In the options values denote the default values in toplevel mode.
 If the default differs in subproject (or packaging maintainer) mode, then default contains two values seperated with slash (`/`).
 The first is toplevel build default and the second is subproject default.